zuzak/hof-template-mixins/README.md

 - `label`: The intended value of the HTML `label` attribute.
 - `type`: The value of the HTML input `type` attribute.
 - `required`: Value applied to `aria-required` HTML attribute.
-- `hint`: Simliar to a `label`.
-Applicable to text-based fields such as, `textarea`, `input-text` and `input-date`.
+- `hint`: This adds context to the label, which it is a part of, for input text, radio groups and textarea.
+It is used within the input by aria-describedby for screen readers.
 - `maxlength`: Applicable to text-based fields and mapped to the `maxlength` HTML attribute.
 - `options`: Applicable to HTML `select` and `radio` controls and used to generate the items of either HTML element.
 - `selected`: Applicable to `select`, `checkbox`, and `radio` controls.
 Will render the selected HTML option/element selected or checked.
 - `legend`: Applicable to `radio` button controls, which are wrapped in a HTML `fieldset` with a `legend` element.
 - `legendClassName`: Applied as a class name to HTML `legend` attribute.
 - `toggle`: Can be used to toggle the display of the HTML element with a matching `id`.
-See [toolkit](https://github.com/UKHomeOffice/passports-frontend-toolkit/blob/master/assets/javascript/progressive-reveal.js) for details.
+See [passports-frontend-toolkit](https://github.com/UKHomeOffice/passports-frontend-toolkit/blob/master/assets/javascript/progressive-reveal.js) for details.
 - `attributes`: A hash of key/value pairs applicable to a HTML `textarea` field.
 Each key/value is assigned as an attribute of the `textarea`.
+For example `spellcheck="true"`.